logo ai

 Xray of Heel Spurs

-Jones fractures are caused by overuse and sudden trauma.
+Jones fractures are caused by overuse and sudden foot trauma.
 Simply walking, jumping, and running could lead to this type of injury in your foot.
 If you have a high arch, you will be at higher risk.
 If you regularly exercise, or if you are engaged in running sports at any level, your risk is also higher.

 Sudden trauma from inward twisting of the foot can also lead to a fracture.

 It’s critical to note that Jones fractures can reoccur.
-Your podiatrist Boynton Beach will give you detailed instructions for recovery, and there will be a period where your foot shouldn’t bear weight.
+Your podiatrist will give you detailed instructions for recovery, and there will be a period where your foot shouldn’t bear weight.
 Even walking occasionally during the critical recovery period could lead to reoccurrence.

-The Most Common Symptoms
+Jones Fractures Most Common Symptoms

-If you experience the telltale symptoms of a Jones fracture, you’ll need to visit your podiatrist Boynton Beach for diagnosis.
+If you experience the telltale symptoms of a Jones fracture, you’ll need to visit your podiatrist for diagnosis.
 Some athletes mistake these fractures as simple ankle sprains.
 Call your doctor immediately if you are experiencing pain or any of the symptoms listed below.
 Ignoring a Jones fracture could lead to long-term complications requiring extensive rehabilitation.

 Common symptoms include: